-The most important weightlifting tips concern warming-up correctly and performing reps perfectly.
+The essential weightlifting tips concern warming-up correctly and performing reps correctly.
 We explain how to do both.
 It's critical to understand how to do them correctly.

 Otherwise, you will be in danger of straining a muscle or spraining connective tissue.
-Executed well, resistance training is safe.
+When executed well, resistance training is safe.

 On this page, we amplify what we wrote in Exercising Safely (for strength) about specific warm-ups for strength training.

-Please also read and follow the principles listed on that page.
-You will find the direct link to that page listed on our site map/index, which is situated at the bottom of the menu/navigation buttons to the left of this page.
+Please also read and follow the principles on that page.
+You will find the direct link to that page on our Sitemap/Index, listed at the bottom of the menu/navigation buttons.

 Specific Warm Ups